 We must warn you that Peacock has acquired all NBC shows, so new episodes of Saturday Night Live and Chicago Fire will no longer be on Hulu.

 Choose to have ads or no ads

 Hulu recently increased its pricing (again) by $2, making the no-ad plan that much more expensive than Max's no-ad plan and Netflix's Standard plan.
 (Hulu used to be considered one of the cheap greats.)

 You just have to decide if it’s worth the extra $10 for uninterrupted streaming (we know we don’t like commercials).
 But the Basic plan has a price most people can fit into their budget.

 - Hulu has a smaller library than Netflix.

 The caveat of Hulu providing newer network content is the lack of older classic content.

-To compare, Netflix has about 6,000 movies and TV shows while Hulu has over 4,000.
-So you can imagine all of the great older content that Netflix has such as Cheers, The Andy Griffith Show, and That '70s Show.
+Netflix has over 6,000 movies and TV shows, while Hulu has over 3,000.
+So you can imagine all of the great older content that Netflix has, such as Cheers, The Andy Griffith Show, and That '70s Show.

 But not every streaming service has everything.
 So why not get Netflix and Hulu to cover all of your bases?

 Amazon Prime Video: Best benefits for the family